Hatsunespica/xdsl-smt/README.md

 ```

 This command takes about 3 minutes to run on an Apple M1 MacBook Pro.
-and verify that the results match with those found in Table 3 of the paper.
+Check that the results match with those found in Table 3 of the paper.
 You can run `cat table-3-results.txt` and verify that the results match with those found in Table 1 and Table 2 of the paper.
 Or run: